sam-hajj/delamain-test/docs/architecture.md

 2023-12-09T10:19:37 - PROJECT_SHIFT - refactor: Adapt product for new requirements in architecture.md
 2023-12-10T12:29:48 - PROJECT_SHIFT - feat: POC for real-time updates in docs
 2023-12-11T12:37:14 - PROJECT_SHIFT - chore: Experiment with react in architecture.md
+2023-12-11T15:10:09 - PROJECT_SHIFT - refactor: Adapt product for new requirements in architecture.md